 Also be careful with the small plastic sheets that might break as well – I did not have to print one because I had working spares from my third unit, but I guess those are perfectly fine to recreate and print, contrary to the main switching mechanism.
 They need to be aligned like this, with the print visible on top.

-Here’s my replacement unit for the oven that remained at work, printed in Nylon PA12 – more on that in the next blog post.
+Here’s my replacement unit for the oven that remained at work, printed in polypropylene – more on that in the next blog post.
 I had to file it down on several edges to make it fit in that groove, to make the spring fit on the inside, and to make it run smoothly when actuated.
 YMMV greatly depending on materials and printer technology.

 Last check before putting everything back together: